destinomultimedia/ci_linguo/README.md

 }
 ```

-and open the web browser and point it to your url.
+and open the web browser and point it to your method url.
 Done !

 ### Screenshots